indiepopart/spring-graphql-react/README.md

 ### Create the server application in Auth0

-Sign up at [Auth0](https://auth0.com/signup) and install the [Auth0 CLI](https://github.com/auth0/auth0-cli) that will help you create the tenant and the client applications.
+Sign up for [Auth0](https://auth0.com/signup) and install the [Auth0 CLI](https://github.com/auth0/auth0-cli) that will help you create the tenant and the client applications.

 In the command line login to Auth0 with the CLI: